 that oxidation makes us all red.

 In politics, religion, and ethics we like to preach our ideologies to portray that we have "an open heart."
 At age 18, my heart was closed.
 My heart was closed because my ears were closed.
-A little boy started following me, pointing and shouting, causing a ruckus about the Mzungu— aka me.
+A little boy started following me, pointing and shouting, causing a ruckus about the "Mzungu"— aka me.
 Yelling at me "Mzungu, Mzungu" with a smile plastered on his face, his bright eyes filled with wonder.
-I looked this boy in the face and playfully pointed back, yelling:
+I looked this boy in the face and playfully pointed back, "No!
+YOU'RE Mzungu!"

 This was my time to listen.
 The boy giggled and said something in his native language.
 I turned to Vincent for a translation: